-At the fort, they were greeted by General Edward P. King, who apologized that the men had to live in tents along the main road between the fort and Clark Field.
-He made sure that they had what they needed and that they received dinner before he went to have his own dinner.
-Being an officer, he was invited to have Thanksgiving Dinner with the officers of the 194th Tank Battalion.
+At the fort, they were greeted by Gen. Edward P. King Jr. who apologized that the men had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and that they received Thanksgiving dinner – stew thrown into their mess kits – before he went to have his own dinner.
+Being an officer, he was invited to have Thanksgiving dinner with the officers of the 194th Tank Battalion.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 At Ft.
 Stotsenburg, the soldiers were expected to wear their dress uniforms.
 Since working on the tanks was a dirty job, the battalion members wore coveralls to do the work on the tanks.
 The 192nd followed the example of the 194th and wore coveralls in their barracks area to do work on their tanks, but if the soldiers left the battalion’s area, they wore dress uniforms including going to the PX.

 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.
 Many men wrote home and told their families about how hot the weather was, the kind of food they were eating, about the countryside, and about the Filipinos.